commatalk/commapluscoin/doc/build-osx.md

 * Tested on OS X 10.7 through 10.10 on 64-bit Intel processors only.

-* All of the commapluscoinnds should be executed in a Terminal application.
+* All of the commands should be executed in a Terminal application.
 The built-in one is located in `/Applications/Utilities`.

 Preparation